 8. That earlier point.
 It has one of my biggest travel regrets.
 Packing light.
 I just cannot get it right.
 I end up taking much more than I need.
 Every single time.
 My perfect trip would be one where I managed to pack all I need in a backpack and find someone else to carry it for me.

-9. I live with chronic, sometimes debilitating back ache.
-I travel despite that and am very proud of it.
+9. I live with chronic, sometimes debilitating fibromyalgia and migraines.
+I travel the world and push my boundaries along with that and am very proud of it.

 10. In my spare time, I browse through the archives of my favourite travel blogs and flickr photo streams.
 I can never see myself do a round-the-world trip – but I am certain I will see the world, one bit at a time.